fxm90/dev-notes/README.md

 [Jesse Squires - Improving the assistant editor](https://www.jessesquires.com/blog/xcode-tip-improving-assistant-editor/)

-Luckily Jesse provides a solution for that problem: By going to `Settings » Navigation » Navigation` and there checking `Uses Focused Editor`, we can tell Xcode to always open files in the currently focused pane.
+Jesse Squires provides a solution for that problem: By going to `Settings » Navigation » Navigation` and there checking `Uses Focused Editor`, we can tell Xcode to always open files in the currently focused pane.

 ## #13 - Handle optionals in test cases